selectstriker2/selectstriker2.github.io/adventures/Hart of the Fallen/Broken Ground v2.md

 _The Ring_
 NOTE If the players do not investigate the pool of water to find the ring, they will find it on the shaman in the next encounter.

+> You find an expertly crafted platinum ring with the holy symbol of Heironious embedded into it.
+As you pick it up, you are washed over with a sense of purpose.

+> Upon putting the ring on you get a sense that you aren't alone anymore.
+A voice in your head sounds out in a charasmatic voice:
+> Thanks for recovering

 One of the players will discover the ring, whether by intention or sheer dumb luck.
 The Ring of Mind Shielding currently has a protected soul in it, that of "Commander Ravenwood", a deceased Knight of the Hart tracking a family of vampires that were living in the sewers some time ago.
 They found him and killed him, not knowing that his ring would grant him the ability exist on mentally.
 He is unsure of how long he has been maintained in the ring, but has some ideas on how to free him from it.

 ## Encounter 6 Entering The Sewers